Fertility preservation is a recommended alternative for women who wish to delay their desire for motherhood.

 This treatment is possible thanks to the fact that, in recent years, the technique of egg vitrification has been optimized.
 It consists of freezing the oocytes with little damage.
 Did you know that they are kept at -196ºC until they are used?
 You can find more information here: What is egg vitrification?

 However, if you have not preserved your fertility in time, it is also possible to resort to egg donation to become a mother when your ovarian reserve is already limited.
 We invite you to visit the following link to learn how this process works: How are the ovodonation treatments?

 Although these alternatives exist, it is important to remember that pregnancies at certain ages may carry more risks.
 You can read the following article if you want more information about the associated problems: Can I be a mom over 40?

 We make a great effort to provide you with the highest quality information.

 🙏 Please share this article if you liked it. 💜💜 You help us continue!

-FAQs from users: 'Why does the mother's age affect pregnancy?', 'Can freezing eggs cause them to have more chromosomal alterations?', 'At what age does a woman lose fertility?', 'Does a multiple pregnancy carry more risks?' and 'Up to what age can I resort to ovodonation?'.
+FAQs from users: 'From what age is it advisable to have a PGT?', 'Why does the mother's age affect pregnancy?', 'What is the ideal age to become a mother?', 'Can freezing eggs cause them to have more chromosomal alterations?', 'At what age does a woman lose fertility?', 'Does a multiple pregnancy carry more risks?' and 'Up to what age can I resort to ovodonation?'.